-Albanese, 2022
+> Albanese, 2022

-As Wei (2016) notes for Australia, investment in university bachelor's degrees is the most important form of human capital formation by post-school education.
-This is because the value of education accrues not only to the individual but to their employer, industry, and economy
+As Wei (2016) notes for Australia, investment in university bachelor's degrees is the most important form of human capital formation by postschool education.
+This is because the value of education accrues not only to the individual but to their employer, industry, and economy more generally through 'human capital externalities'.
+For example, education and training are critical to the accumulation and sharing of knowledge and ideas that can make other (less educated) workers in the economy more productive (Kolesnikova, 2010).
 As Chapman & Lounkaew (2015, p.
 767) note "An important point related to the complexity of the nature of higher education externalities is that the process is considered to contribute to research and development (R&D), innovation and technical change, which in turn are the major factors contributing to productivity increase and thus to the society's economic wellbeing".